Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 * Local Variable can be const (And rename to upper case to follow the rest of the codebase.)
 * ﻿Join declaration and assignment

+## 2017-11-05 Commits:
+* Pre-compiled binaries for use in projects

 ## 2017-11-12 am Toolkit solution changes:
 * Change Get Set functions to be inlined